 3. Look at when you post your ads

 To conduct a successful PPC audit, look at when you post your ads.
 This is a very helpful practice if you have a limited budget and want to maximize it.
-When you analyze your posting times, you can see the times your ads attract leads and times where you get minimal traffic.
+When you analyze your posting times, you can see the times your ads attract leads and times when you get minimal traffic.

 By analyzing your traffic and the times they engage with your ad, you can optimize your campaign to prevent wasted ad spend.
 You can stop running your ads at times when your audience doesn’t engage with it.
 By analyzing the times you run your campaigns, you can run a more efficient PPC campaign for your business.